Bad breath [halitosis] is typically caused by poor dental hygiene and gum disease.

 - Use a tongue cleaner and clean right to the back of the tongue

 - Use a mouthwash recommended by your dentist.
 The best time to use it is just before sleeping

-- Drink plenty of fluids; avoid too much coffee
+- Drink plenty of fluids; avoid too much coffee, cola and sugar

-- Clean your mouth after eating milk products, fish and meat
+- Rinse your mouth after eating milk products, fish and meat

 - Eat fresh, fibrous vegetables